ietf-wg-cellar/ebml-specification/specification.markdown

 `/EBMLSchema/element/@range`.

 A numerical range for EBML Elements which are of numerical types (Unsigned Integer, Signed Integer, Float, and Date).
-If specified the value of the EBML Element **MUST** be within the defined range.
+If specified, the value of the EBML Element **MUST** be within the defined range.
 See (#expression-of-range) for rules applied to expression of range values.

 The range attribute is **OPTIONAL**.
-If the range attribute is not present then any value legal for the type attribute is valid.
+If the range attribute is not present, then any value legal for the type attribute is valid.

 ##### Expression of range

 The range attribute **MUST** only be used with EBML Elements that are either signed integer, unsigned integer, float, or date.
-The expression defines the upper, lower, exact or excluded value of the EBML Element and optionally an upper boundary value combined with a lower boundary.
-The range expression may contain whitespace (using the ASCII 0x20 character) for readability but whitespace within a range expression **MUST NOT** convey meaning.
+The expression defines the upper, lower, exact, or excluded value of the EBML Element and optionally an upper boundary value combined with a lower boundary.
+The range expression may contain whitespace (using the ASCII 0x20 character) for readability, but whitespace within a range expression **MUST NOT** convey meaning.

 To set a fixed value for the range, the value is used as the attribute value.
-For example `1234` means the EBML element always has the value 1234.
+For example, `1234` means the EBML element always has the value 1234.
 The value can be prefixed with `not ` to indicate that the fixed value **MUST NOT** be used for that Element.
-For example `not 1234` means the Element can use all values of its type except 1234.
+For example, `not 1234` means the Element can use all values of its type except 1234.

 The `>` sign is used for an exclusive lower boundary and the `>=` sign is used for an inclusive lower boundary.
-For example, `>3` means the Element value **MUST** be greater than 3, and `>=0x1p+0` means the Element value **MUST** be greater than or equal to the floating value 1.0, see (#textual-expression-of-floats).
+For example, `>3` means the Element value **MUST** be greater than 3, and `>=0x1p+0` means the Element value **MUST** be greater than or equal to the floating value 1.0; see (#textual-expression-of-floats).

 The `<` sign is used for an exclusive upper boundary, and the